AlvisCodes/kinabridge/README.md

   - `CONTROL_PORT` (optional) exposes the web dashboard that toggles the bridge (default `4300`).
   - Optional `KINABASE_BASE_URL` lets you override the Kinabase API base if you are targeting a non-default environment.
 - Run `npm start` to launch the continuous poller.
 Use `npm run dev` to execute a single polling cycle for testing.

+See `SETUP.md` for a full walkthrough and Raspberry Pi service recommendations.

 ## Control Dashboard